Coronavirus Impact on B-schools, MBA applications: 6 Things You Need to Know

 At the same time, there are a few B-schools who have stated that they are waiving off any standardized test scores, at least for now.
-Kellogg School of Management, Northwestern University, and the Wharton University of Pennsylvania are two out of the few B-schools that have waived off any standardized test scores for Round 3 applicants to their MBA programs.
+Kellogg School of Management, Northwestern University, and the Wharton University of Pennsylvania are two out of the few B-schools that have waived off any standardized test scores for Round 3 applicants to their MBA programs in 2020.

 But, most of these B-schools expect their prospective students to sit for the exams and submit their standardized test scores after they are admitted.
 So, do go through every point mentioned in your preferred B-school’s website to be clear about the application process and profile evaluation.

 Note: The candidates applying to Round 1 of MBA programs in 2020 will have to submit their GMAT/GRE scores.
 For those candidates who cannot take the tests due to health issues or lack of access to test centres, the B-schools have informed that they can go ahead and submit their MBA applications in the desired round.
 They will be working with each candidate considering the unique situation.

 With all the Coronavirus chaos, you must be wondering whether it is a good time to apply for your MBA.
 We had a Wharton graduate, Aruna Prabhakaran, discuss this in our webinar – MBA During Recession: Is it a Good Choice?
 Watch the full webinar to make an informed decision regarding your MBA application.

 2. What is the Coronavirus impact on

 B-school applications and joining dates?